-These vibrant perennials are available in a huge array of colours, from the crimson ‘My Castle’, to the ivory-flowered ‘Cashmere Cream’.
+Lupins are available in a huge array of colours, from the crimson ‘My Castle’, to the ivory-flowered ‘Cashmere Cream’.
 A sunny position is best, though they will tolerate partial shade, and you should plant them in free-draining soil.
 Watch out for slugs and snails, and keep deadheading the blooms for more flowers.

 Tall crimson blooms of lupin ‘My Castle’